jtng3/tozny-rock-paper-scissors-game/README.md

 6. Print the winner to the console.

 ### Program 3: judge.py
-This program will be used by Judge Clarence to read the moves for a round, determine the winner, and write an encrypted version of the winner that can be read by both Players.
+This program will be used by Judge Clarence to read the moves for a round, determine the winner, and write an encrypted version of the winner that can be read by both players.

 #### Inputs
 `judge.py` will take the following arguments: